 - Grey’s Anatomy

 - Kathryn Janeway, both on and off the bridge

 I plead guilty without remorse.
 If I was forced to eliminate all but three distractions, which ones would make the cut?
 That’s easy.
-My top three takeaways are shopping, getting dolled up with no idea where I’m going, and baking Kendra’s Tree Bark Muffins.
+My top three takeaways are shopping, getting dolled up with no idea where I’m going, and baking Kendra’s Bi-berry Muffins.
 What are your distractions of late?